-NYO STARTING HEIGHT:

-42" for girls / 46" for boys
+NYO STARTING HEIGHT: 42" for girls / 46" for boys

 Each athlete will be allowed three attempts at each height.
 The ball will be raised in increments of four inches after each round.
 There will be a one-minute time limit set for each reach in the preliminary rounds.
+Official will raise their hand when thirty seconds remain.
+Coach will be responsible for the remaining thirty seconds.
 When five athletes remain or at the discretion of the head official the ball will then be raised in no less than two-inch increments until the record is attained.
 When three or fewer athletes remain, there will be a three-minute time limit set for each reach during the final round.
 The winner will be the athlete who successfully touches the ball at the highest measured competition height.
 In the event of a tie, see tie breaking rules on page 8.